Praqma/atlassian-metrics/README.md

 * Get Grafana running using Docker.
   * Configure visualization of graphs in Grafana.

-## Praqma
+## Jira using Atlassian Team in Space

 Praqma is a partner with Atlassian.
 We have been given access to their Teams In Space demonstration environment, which is a solution with all their applications integrated and with mocked data included.
-We containerized it ourselves for demonstration purpose.
-As a result, we are not allowed to make it public.
+We containerized it ourselves for demonstration purpose, but are not allowed to make it public any of it public.

 _Unfortunately, if you're not Praqma folks, you will have to use your own Atlassian Jira instance and install the add-ons.
 Also, adjust the URL and configuration as required below._